VV018/generative-art-node/README.md

 # Welcome to HashLips

-Important: There is a new repo for this code.
+Important: There is a new repo for this code:
 [https://github.com/HashLips/hashlips_art_engine](https://github.com/HashLips/hashlips_art_engine)

 # generative-art-node